 The eternal fire was prepared for the devil and his angels.
 It was not prepared for people, therefore no one is predestined to go there.
 This is like the prophecy that Jonah preached against Nineveh.
 There is still time to escape through repentance.

-A movie ticket does not do you any good if you don’t present it to the usher as you enter, now does it?
+A movie ticket doesn’t do you any good until you press it in the usher’s hand as you enter, now does it?